 - 5% rebate on all entertainment expenses on weekends, 3% on weekdays

 - Low monthly cap on rebate of S$60

 - 3% cashback on auto top-ups are limited to 2 times

 OCBC Voyage is one of the latest additions to the travel rewards card market.
-It targets customers who have high spending power but are always busy with unpredictable schedule.
-It is the only miles rewards program we've seen that allows you to redeem miles for any flight at any time, without a long process time or blacked out dates.
+It targets customers who have high spending power but are always busy with unpredictable schedules.
+It is the only miles rewards program we've seen that allows you to redeem miles for any flight at any time, without a long process time or blacked-out dates.
 This feature is quite ideal for young professionals who cannot predict their work schedule weeks in advance.
-Although it has a rather high annual fee of S$488, OCBC Voyage more than makes up for the fee with 2.3 miles award for S$1 spent on local dining and overseas.
-Given these charactersistics, think this card is ideal for busy professionals or for luxury diners.
+Although it has a rather high annual fee of S$488, OCBC Voyage more than makes up for the fee with 2.3 miles awarded for every S$1 spent on local dining and overseas, assuming a monthly spending budget of S$4,000 (twice the budget we allocate to the average consumer).
+Given these characteristics, we think this card is ideal for busy professionals or for luxury diners.